64 Bits or Less 2026

 Play your favorite classic games on the original hardware.
 Experience our huge collection of classic consoles and computers in unique game stations.
 Explore our interactive video game art installations.

 Shop for retro video games; vintage toys & action figures; records & cassettes; t-shirts & clothing; VHS, DVD & Laserdisc; and more from several local vendors.
-Plus, 64 Bits or Less will be clearing out our storage space by selling a portion of our vintage CRT TV collection.

 If you are interested in vendor space please contact us at 64bitsorlessvendors@gmail.com for more information.